SPIDER-MAN: DROWNED in THUNDER (audiobook) by Christopher L. Bennett

 Duration: Approximately 5 hours

-Marvel Comic's Spider-Man swings into action against a robot attack against New York's Diamond District in a scene that was very reminiscent of the classic Superman cartoon "The Mechanical Monsters."
+Marvel Comic's Spider-Man swings into action in Spider-Man: Drowned in Thunder.
+He is up against a robot attack against New York's Diamond District in a scene that was very reminiscent of the classic Superman cartoon "The Mechanical Monsters."
 But, Spider-Man always has a different take on things than the Man of Steel.
 Spidey's comments and tendency to not quite have everything under control give this caper a unique twist.

 Of course, J. Jonah Jameson continues his media barrage against the webslinger, Peter Parker and M.J. are working through relationship issues and Spider-Man continues to struggle with his work/superhero/home life balance.
 But, in this story he faces other issues, including robot attacks from an undetermined source, a messed up Spidey Sense and a non-stop rainy weather pattern that make his webs a lot less effective and make it hard to swing through the city.